MuhamudhaAqsa/Maths-For-DSA/README.md

 ---

-Number Basics
+--Number Basics
-Find Even or Odd
+--Find Even or Odd
 Find Last Digit of a Number
 Count Digits in a Number
 Reverse a Number